 Where are my funds stored?

-Whenever you receive funds into your wallet the transfer is confirmed by the blockchain using various different mechanisms like Proof-of-Work, Proof-of-Stake, Delegated Proof-of-Work, Delegated Proof-of-Stake and other methods.
-These funds are always stored on the blockchain and not on any computer, mobile, electronic device, server, or wallet - this is the reason no one else can control your funds as long as you keep your private keys or 12-word seed phrase safely stored with you in an offline mode.
+Whenever you receive funds, the transfer is confirmed by the blockchain using various different mechanisms like Proof-of-Work, Proof-of-Stake, Delegated Proof-of-Work, or Delegated Proof-of-Stake.
+Your coins are always stored on the blockchain and not on any computer, mobile, electronic device, server, or wallet - this is the reason no one else can control your funds as long as you keep your private keys or 12-word seed phrase safely stored with you in an offline mode.

-Now that you know where your funds are stored at, you might want to read this getting started with Exodus guide if you are looking to start using Exodus.
+Now that you know where your funds are stored, you might want to read this getting started with Exodus guide if you are looking to start using Exodus.